EduFdezSoy/Edus-Terminal-Website/README.md

 ## Description
-This is a really simple site writed in HTML, CSS and JavaScript, it works like a Linux Terminal but it just JS and a bunch of code.
+This is a really simple site writed in HTML, CSS and JavaScript, it works like a Linux Terminal but it's just JS and a bunch of code.

 This is a static site, but with some work it can work with some sort of API.